- UCAS course code

-The course aims to increase students' knowledge of accounting-based valuation models.
-Students will learn how these models are constructed and how the validity of these models can be tested both by logical criticism and by empirical evidence.
+The course aims to increase students’ knowledge of how accounting information, broadly defined, affects equity prices.
+Students will learn how models are constructed and how models are tested by logical criticism and empirical evidence.

 On completion of this course unit, successful students will:

-- have the ability to critically evaluate theories and evidence related to accounting-based valuation models;
+- have the ability to evaluate theories and evidence related to formal accounting-based valuation models;

-- have a knowledge and understanding of the methodology that is employed in order to test these models empirically;
+- have an understanding of the methodology that is employed in order to test price-relevance empirically;

-- be able to access relevant journal articles in major US/UK accounting journals and draw on them in critical consideration of arguments;
+- be able to access relevant journal articles in accounting journals and draw on them in critical consideration of arguments;

-- be able to use communication and information technology (e.g. spreadsheets and word-processing) in acquiring, analysing and communicating information.
+- be able to use communication and information technology (e.g. spreadsheets) in acquiring, analysing and communicating information.

 Teaching and learning methods

-Total study hours: 100 hours split between lectures, classes, reading, self-study and preparation for classes, coursework and examination.
+Total study hours: 100 hours split between lectures, workshops, reading, self-study and preparation for classes, unassessed coursework and examination.

 2 hour examination (100%)